9 Ways to Create a School Morning Routine for Kids (Printables)

 - Meditate

 Waking up extra early to do any of these things might sound more like a sacrifice than anything else.
-But trust me, once you get going you will realize the incredible difference that it has on the rest of your day if you’re consistent.
+But trust me, once you get going, you will realize the incredible difference it has on the rest of your day if you’re consistent.

 Related Article: Top 10 Qualities of Highly Productive Moms